Vegas Golden Knights may get franchise goalie, young roster

-George McPhee can’t wait to fill up the white board, the one in the Vegas Golden Knights’ expansion draft room.
+George McPhee can’t wait to fill the white board, the one in the Vegas Golden Knights’ expansion draft room.
 On Wednesday night, the staff will start adding the names of players who will become part of the expansion team for its first NHL season.

 “We’re going to put our team together and we’ll watch it come to life in front of us,” McPhee said.